Miriam Hastings isa novelist and short story writer. She has published fiction, poetry, literary reviews and articles,

 quite a challenge at times!

-She lives in Stratford in East London, an area that she loves, she works from home as a writer and tutor, and she leads workshops in creative writing for personal
+She lives in East London, an area that she loves, she works from home as a writer and tutor and she leads workshops in creative writing for personal